ruiying-ocean/Abil/docs/source/user-guide/hpc.rst

     :lines: 10
     :language: shell

-Next, the apptainer module is loaded, and set up using the abil.sif container uploaded prior.
+Next, the Apptainer module is loaded, and set up using the abil.sif container uploaded prior.

 .. literalinclude:: ../../examples/tune_KNN.sh
     :lines: 12-16
     :language: shell

-Finally, the model python script is executed using the specified number of cpus, for the target "i", within a specific model (knn in this instance).
+Finally, the model Python script is executed using the specified number of cpus, for the target "i", within a specific model (knn in this instance).
-Lastly, the singularity cache is exported.
+Lastly, the Singularity cache is exported.

 .. literalinclude:: ../../examples/tune_KNN.sh
     :lines: 17-19